Ray Tanner: Team USA

 Ray Tanner has a longstanding commitment to USA Baseball.
 He served as an assistant coach in 1993 and again in 1995 and 1996, coaching at the Olympics in Atlanta, Georgia.
 During these stints he coached together with college baseball legends such as Skip Bertman and Ron Polk.
 During the summer of 2002, Tanner served as the head coach of the USA Baseball National Team, composed of some of the top college players.
 The team went undefeated during the regular season, including a sweep of its biggest rival, Japan.
 The only two losses came at the Pan American Games to Nicaragua and Cuba.
 The team finished the tournament as the runner-up.
 The win total of 27 is the highest in team history.

 Personal

 Tanner grew up in Benson, North Carolina.
 He received a bachelor of science degree in recreational administration from NC State in 1980 and is married to the former Karen Donald, a native of Charleston, South Carolina.
 The couple has three children.
-On November 10, 2010, Tanner was initiated into the Chi Omega chapter of the Kappa Sigma fraternity at South Carolina.
+On November 10, 2010, Tanner was initiated into the Chi Omega chapter of Kappa Sigma fraternity at South Carolina.
 According to the University of South Carolina's website, "Coach Tanner's involvement with Kappa Sigma comes from the chapter's commitment to the Ray Tanner Foundation, which is dedicated to bettering the lives of economically and medically disadvantaged children."